This article explains the procedure to visualize the displacements of geometry parts in FEA simulations within SimScale’s online post-processor.

 - A tab with options will open up.
 Use the sliding bar to adjust the scale factor.
 This way, the user can either damp or amplify the visual representation of displacements.

-Find below an example of an animation from a sheet metal stamping simulation.
-The displacements from the press and the sheet metal
+Find below an example of animation from a sheet metal stamping simulation.
+The displacements from the press and the sheet metal are shown:

 For more information about the post-processing of finite element analysis simulations, make sure to check out the following pages: